-The Swiss manufacture Breguet, a watchmaking brand that was established in Paris, France back in 1775 by Abraham-Louis Breguet himself and is now a part of The Swatch Group, has released a rose gold version of its Breguet Marine Royale 5847 alarm watch.
+Breguet, a watchmaking brand that was established in Paris, France back in 1775 by Abraham-Louis Breguet himself and is now a part of The Swatch Group, has released a rose gold version of its Marine Royale 5847 collection that features a mechanical alarm system.
 Soon to come to a boutique near you, the new timekeeper costs almost €30,000 and makes a strange, yet painfully powerful first impression.

 It looks like Rudyard Kipling’s ‘gentleman ranker’: a person of noble origin who, at some point in time, decided to enlist as a private in the British mercenary army of times long gone.
 He may look rugged and his hands may be dirty and covered with calluses, but it still takes just a single glance to see that the person was born to give orders, not to execute them.

 Well, enough poetry.
-This particular model is a new iteration (or, rather, a spin-off) of the gorgeous Marine 58xx collection that has been further ruggedized in accordance with current trend of ‘supersizing’ dressy timekeepers.
+This particular model is a new iteration (or, rather, a spin-off) of the gorgeous Marine 58xx collection that has been further ruggedized following the current trend of ‘supersizing’ dressy timekeepers.

-Increasing the original case’s diameter by almost ten percent and adding a unidirectional rotating bezel with luminous markers to the elegant (yet, overweight) design of the Marine 58xx series, the revered watch manufacture effectively created an amphibious monster that looks stupid on a wet suit and feels funny with a formal suit and a long-sleeve shirt.
+Increasing the original case’s diameter by almost ten percent and adding a unidirectional rotating bezel with luminous markers to the elegant (yet painfully overweight) design of the Marine 58xx series, the revered Manufacture effectively created an amphibious monster that looks stupid on a wet suit and feels funny with a formal suit and a long-sleeve shirt.